 The criteria are as follows:

-• Letter grades for completed curriculum general education courses: ENGL 1301, PSYC 2301, SOCI 1301, Communications (SPCH) Core Elective, and Humanities/Visual or Performing Arts Core Elective (Minimum grade acceptable for the Dental Hygiene AAS degree is a “C.”)
+Letter grades for completed curriculum general education courses: ENGL 1301, PSYC 2301, SOCI 1301, Communications (SPCH) Core Elective, and Creative Arts OR Language, Philosophy and Culture Core Elective (Minimum grade acceptable for the Dental Hygiene AAS degree is a “C.”)

 For additional points (not required for admission):

-• Currently enrolled in DMC CODA Dental Assisting Program (must successfully complete program) OR Graduate of DMC CODA Dental Assisting Program
+Currently enrolled in DMC CODA Dental Assisting Program (must successfully complete program) OR Graduate of DMC CODA Dental Assisting Program: 10 points

-• Graduate of a CODA Dental Assisting Program (to exclude DMC)
+Graduate of a CODA Dental Assisting Program (to exclude DMC): 5 points

 The above criteria are weighted to arrive at a score for each applicant.
 The Selection Committee selects the 24 highest scoring as primary candidates and the others are alternates ranked also by their scores.
 If a primary candidate withdraws his/her application, the vacancy is filled by an alternate with the highest score on the alternate list.
 This process continues until the class of 24 is filled.